SUMMER MEDICINE KIT

 • UV400 sunglasses — they protect not just against glare but against corneal damage from ultraviolet radiation.

-• Lightweight, breathable long-sleeved clothing — especially between 11:00 and 15:00 when UV radiation peaks.
+• Lightweight, breathable long-sleeved clothing — especially between 11:00 and 15:00, when UV radiation is strongest.

 When sunburn has already happened

-• Panthenol (foam or cream) — accelerates skin regeneration, cools, and relieves pain.
+• Panthenol (foam or cream) — supports skin regeneration, cools the skin and relieves pain.
 This is the number one remedy for sunburn.
-Apply three to four times a day to dry skin.
+Apply 3-4 times a day to dry skin.

-• Ibuprofen — works as both anti-inflammatory and painkiller.
+• Ibuprofen — has anti-inflammatory and pain-relieving effects.
 Take 400 mg as soon as you notice the burn — it will reduce swelling and pain.

 • Antihistamine (cetirizine or loratadine) — helps when sunburn triggers an allergic reaction such as itching or hives.
-Some people are particularly sun-sensitive and develop polymorphous light eruption (PMLE).
+Some people are particularly sensitive to the sun and develop a so-called sun allergy (PMLE — polymorphous light eruption).

 • Hydrocortisone 0.5% cream — for localised inflammatory reactions after intense exposure.
-Apply a thin layer once or twice a day, for a maximum of seven days.
+Apply a thin layer 1-2 times a day, for a maximum of 7 days.

 Important: If the burn covers a large area of the body, blisters form, or fever develops, see a doctor.
 That is a second-degree burn requiring professional care.

 Remember that sunscreens have a limited shelf life.
-A tube opened last summer may have lost its effectiveness.
-Check the expiry date before you leave — in mojApteczka you can do this in a single tap using the expiry date alerts feature.
+A tube opened last year may have lost its effectiveness.
+Check the expiry date before you leave — in mojApteczka you can do this with one tap using expiry date alerts.

 Summer is insect season.
 Mosquitoes by the lake, ticks in the forest, wasps at the barbecue — each scenario calls for a different approach, but the basic set of medicines is the same.